 - What aspects of this situation are not?

 Spend your precious time and energy focusing only on the aspects that ARE in your control.
+Click HERE to read more about how to handle uncertainty and fear of the dreaded unknown.

 If you have ever considered yourself a “germaphobe,” it could be extra challenging for you to go back out in public for fear that COVID-19 is still lurking around the corner.